 Differences/similarities to cockroaches: Pillbugs/sowbugs are isopods and are not related to cockroaches.
-They prefer to live outside in your yard, but if they do happen to come into your home, then like cockroaches, they head for areas that contain moisture, such as the basement, crawlspaces, and other similar areas.
+They prefer to live outside in your yard, but if they happen to come into your home, then like cockroaches, they head for areas containing moisture, such as the basement, crawlspaces, and other similar areas.

 Pillbugs don’t cause any damage and are not known to spread bacteria in your home, unlike roaches.